-Outcome 1: The number of Bulgarian citizens who actively support or participate in CSOs (including the number of volunteers mobilized) in the field of natural resources and biodiversity is increased.
+Outcome 1: The number of Bulgarian citizens who actively support or participate in CSOs (including the number of volunteers mobilized) is increased.

-Outcome 2: The quality and transparency of public debate at both the national and local levels in the field of natural resources and biodiversity is improved.
+Outcome 2: The quality and transparency of public debate at both the national and local levels is improved.

-- The number of CSOs and citizens attending and participating in public debates on natural resources and biodiversity has increased. - Public debates initiated or influenced by CSOs and citizens have grown during the project's implementation. - Demonstrated policy impact has been enriched by civic engagement (e.g., laws, policies, strategic documents, public measures, etc.).
+- The number of CSOs and citizens attending and participating in public debates has increased. - Public debates initiated or influenced by CSOs and citizens have grown during the project's implementation. - Demonstrated policy impact has been enriched by civic engagement (e.g., laws, policies, strategic documents, public measures, etc.).